🔬

 How does Subgrounds work?

 Are you a data scientist or engineer?
-Check out The Tutorials for technical explanations, tutorials and workshops for using Subgrounds.
+Check out for technical explanations, tutorials and workshops for using Subgrounds.

 You now understand what Subgrounds is and why it useful, but how does it work from a non-technical perspective?